-Trump election: Former FBI boss to lead Russia inquiry - BBC News
+Former FBI boss to lead Russia inquiry

 The White House has denied it put pressure on Mr Comey but the revelations fuelled Democratic claims that Mr Trump had tried to conceal his team's connection to Russia.

-Mr Mueller, 72, served as FBI director under Presidents George W Bush and Barack Obama as the longest serving bureau chief since J Edgar Hoover.
+Mr Mueller, 72, served as FBI director for 12 years under Presidents George W Bush and Barack Obama as the longest serving bureau chief since J Edgar Hoover.

 He is expected to announce his resignation from a private law firm to avoid conflicts of interest.